 Approximately 60 percent of Mount Ida College students choose to live on campus.
 If you are interested in the opportunity to gain independence in a supportive and manageable way, you may want to consider becoming a resident student.
 You can live with and learn from your classmates as you take these first important steps into adulthood – managing your college responsibilities, time and budget.

 Our residence life staff is here to assist our residential students in a variety of ways, including, residence hall programming, enforcing college policies and acting as a liaison with our facilities team.
-The team is comprised of an assistant dean, two assistant directors and two resident directors.
-The resident assistant staff includes 26 Mount Ida College upperclassmen and graduate students.
+The team is comprised of an assistant dean, two assistant directors, two resident directors, a graduate resident director, and a graduate assistant.
+The resident assistant staff includes 25 Mount Ida College upperclassmen and graduate students.
 Together, in cooperation with our residential student community, we create a supportive living and learning environment.